Freiling87/CCU/CCU/Scratchpad.md

 Maxior - Shelf w/ $0 as container, but not Trash Can So far, unable to replicate
 ##		C	Appearance
-###			C	Full-randomization bug
+###			C	Specials
-- Whole appearance is randomized when any appearance trait is added.
-  - Should be a simple fix since it's doing less rather than more.
+Human, Zombie, other skins
+Punk hair colors
+Override racial hair control (Black)
+Normal 50/75 etc, e.g. prefer cleanshaven most of the time to reduce facial hair excess
 ###			C	Facial Hair
-####			C	Trait names changed
-Changed trait names to not overlap with vanilla names.
-This will likely break the BEARD MACHINE, because it was based directly on the class names.
-####			C	Vanilla facial hair no longer spawns
+####			T	Vanilla facial hair no longer spawns
-New
+Old (no notes, not sure if fixed)
 ###			C	Hair Type
 New
 ###			C	Skin Color